josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 iteratively created a correct database as follows: we first plugged in a blank drive because we didn't have a database.
-A very helpful succession of error messages would appear, for example, "You are missing the following sqlite file.
+A very helpful succession of error messages would appear, for example, "You are missing the following sqlite file."
 We would then create the missing file... then it would say "there is the following missing table", and we would create the named table.
 We did this to create each file, table, and field in each table (all blank of course as we created them